Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: Results and Discussions

-From Fig.~\ref{fig:ASE-Nt}, it can be observed that increasing $N$ mitigates inter-user interference, whereas Fig.~\ref{fig:ASE-Na} shows that increasing $N_{\rm a}$ tends to exacerbate it.
-Building on these observations, Fig.~\ref{fig:ASE-ratio} investigates how ASE varies with the user-to-antenna ratio $N_{\rm a}/N$.
-We see that when $N=100$ and $\tau=20~\rm dB$, the actual ASE is maximized at $N_{\rm a}=16$, i.e., $N_{\rm a}/N=0.16$.
-Beyond this point, the ASE drops sharply.
-For example, doubling the number of active users to $N_{\rm a}=32$ results in nearly a 50\% loss due to intensified inter-user interference.
-Moreover, although the approximate ASE and its upper bound (i.e., the `MLAP' and `MLAP-UB' curves) deviate slightly from the actual ASE (i.e., the `AC' curve), they follow highly consistent trends and achieve their maxima at the same ratio of $N_{\rm a}/N=0.16$.
-This demonstrates that the NF-MLAP based approximations and their upper bounds offer computationally efficient yet accurate tools for system design, enabling identification of the optimal user-to-antenna ratio for efficient polar-domain resource utilization.
+Fig.~\ref{fig:ASE-ratio} further examines the ASE as a function of the ratio $\frac{N_{\rm a}}{N}$ for different antenna numbers at $\tau=20~\rm dB$.
+We see that for $N=50,100,200$, the actual ASE is consistently maximized at approximately the same ratio of $\frac{N_{\rm a}}{N}=0.16$, indicating that the optimal number of active users increases proportionally with $N$ when $\tau=20~\rm dB$.
+This observation is consistent with the scaling law at Sec.~\ref{subsec:ASEscale}, i.e., the optimal $N_{\rm a}$ scales linearly with $N$ in the high-threshold regime.
+Moreover, although the approximate ASE and its upper bound (i.e., the `MLAP' and `MLAP-UB' curves) deviate slightly from the actual ASE (i.e., the `AC' curve), they follow consistent trends and identify the same optimal ratio.
+These results demonstrate that the proposed analytical framework offers computationally efficient yet accurate tools for system design.